-Even though it looks like they served us a small banana, it is a beautiful work of art.
-Rich, soft banana cake is deceitfully wrapped by a white chocolate casing served with cinnamon ice cream.
+Even though it looks like they served us a small banana, it actually is a beautiful work of art.
+Rich, soft banana cake is deceitfully wrapped by a white chocolate casing and is served with cinnamon ice cream.
 What a cute, fun dessert!

 Petit four – chocolate macaron, Korean themed confectioneries

 I can’t forget to mention their cocktails.
 We tried all their cocktails except for one and all of them were phenomenal.
 I got to talk to their head mixologist, Hongju Lee and he was very nice as well as talented.
 His cocktails were very well-balanced and creative.
 You can see his cocktail menu here.